MindscapeHQ/raygun4node/README.md

 app.use("/", routes);
 ```

-This middleware can be user together with the provided ExpressJS error handler.
+This middleware can be user together with the provided ExpressJS error handler `expressHandler`.
 The order in which the middlewares are configured is important. `expressHandlerBreadcrumbs` should go first to scope breadcrumbs correctly.

 ```js